casey/just/README.md

 ### Setting Variables in a Recipe

-Recipe lines are interpreted by the shell, not `just`, so it’s not possible to set `just` variables in the middle of a recipe:
+Recipe lines are interpreted by the shell, not `just`, so it's not possible to set `just` variables in the middle of a recipe:

 ```mf
 foo: